hmxmilohax/rb3-pc/_english/troubleshooting.md

 *   **_\[ONLINE\] "I crash when searching for players with UPNP enabled."_**
 	*   Your router may have issues with RPCS3's UPNP feature.
 Go to Rock Band 3's Custom Configuration [[Network section]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network), and disable "Enable UPNP."
 You will need to [[search how to port forward in your router]](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide).

-*   **_\[ONLINE\] "I'm stuck on “Registering Account” when trying to connect to online servers."_**
+*   **_\[ONLINE\] "I'm stuck on "Registering Account" when trying to connect to online servers."_**
 	*   Make sure you have copied the correct settings in the Rock Band 3's [[Network]](https://hmxmilohax.github.io/rb3-pc/english/customconfiguration#network) configuration.
 	*   You may have lost connection to RPCN  and will have to restart the game.
-If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, “Configuration” > “RPCN” > “Account” > “Test Account” then restart the game to force a reconnection.
+If you continue to get this after restart, close out Rock Band 3, go to the top menu in RPCS3, "Configuration" > "RPCN" > "Account" > "Test Account" then restart the game to force a reconnection.

 *   **_\[ONLINE\] "I keep disconnecting constantly while playing online."_**
 	*   Double check to make sure your connection is stable.
 Try connecting via Ethernet cable if possible.
 If you have increased your VBlank past 60 Hz, set it back to 60 Hz.
 Aside from that, there's not much that can be done aside from getting better internet.

-*   **_“I followed every step and my game is crashing/performing horribly!”_**
+*   **_"I followed every step and my game is crashing/performing horribly!"_**
 	*   Double check to make sure you meet the requirements and have followed every step correctly.
 This guide has been thoroughly tested and has been proven to work by many people with varying degrees of hardware.
 If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, a 9% chance your computer ran out of disk space or doesn't meet the minimum specs, and 1% chance it's a skill issue.
 If you wish, contact me on [**[the Milohax discord]**](https://rb3dx.neocities.org/discord) for advice.

 *	**_"You didn't mention changing (SETTING) in the guide.
 It helped my performance."_**